muhummadPatel/OWL_Classifier/README.md

 * `make clean` - deletes all build artifacts from the project folder
 * `make build` - compiles and packages the project
 * `make run` - executes the project (project must have been built successfully for this command to work)
+* `make deploy` - builds and packages an executable, standalone .jar file including all dependencies that will run OWL Classifier.
+The .jar file is located in the 'target' directory and can be run by simply double clicking it.
+This jar file can be freely distributed and run on any computer with an appropriate JVM/JRE.